-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 Discrimination exists, but never felt it

-Representing category two is 50-year-old heavy equipment operator Tim Musick, who lives in Maryland, just outside Washington, D.C.
-He says anti-white discrimination is real, but he doesn't think he's ever really felt it personally.
+Representing Category 2 is 50-year-old heavy equipment operator Tim Musick, who lives in Maryland, just outside Washington, D.C.
+He says anti-white discrimination is real, but he doesn't think he has ever really felt it personally.

 "I think that you pretty much, because you're white, you're automatically thrown into that group as being a bigot and a racist and that somehow you perceive yourself as being more superior to everybody else, which is ridiculous," Musick said, speaking during his lunch break at a construction site.